Human in the Loop Machine Learning: The Key to Better Models

 However, that doesn’t mean that people are out of work now that the machines have been giving the spark of artificial intelligence.
-On the contrary: human experts are as valuable as ever since it’s up to people to make all the creative decisions.
-That’s why the human-in-the-loop concept has been gaining tremendous popularity in recent years.
+On the contrary: human experts are as valuable as ever, especially in areas like data annotation, where precise labeling is critical for model accuracy.
+That’s why human in the loop machine learning has been gaining tremendous popularity in recent years.

 But there’s more to human-in-the-loop than meets the eye.
 Aside from why it’s beneficial, it’s also worth acknowledging that there may be different types of “humans” in the machine learning loop.